scepman/scepman-docs/docs/scepman-configuration/optional/application-settings/azure-ad.md

 The [Application (client) ID](../../azure-app-registration.md#basic-app-registration-application-id) from your Azure AD App registration.
 This setting is configured during the setup.

 {% hint style="warning" %}
-Please do not mix this up with the "Client Secret ID**"**.
+Please do not mix this up with the "Client Secret ID".
 We need the "Application (client) ID", here.
 {% endhint %}

 {% hint style="danger" %}